Conversational English Lessons for Every Learner

 As second-language learners, we often reach a point of personal success.
 For example, we can easily ask for directions or order food in the new language.
 Wonderful!
 But often, the person we are speaking with says something that we do not understand.
 We then feel like we have not made any progress at all.

 Therefore, role play between a coach and student is one of the best methods for learning to speak in certain situations.
 Furthermore, it's even more beneficial if the educator has had some theatrical experience, which you will find at Newcastle Language Systems.
-Through these educators, students have had to interact with everyone from an incredibly forgetful waiter to the impatient CEO of a multinational company.
+Through these educators, students have had to interact with everyone from a forgetful waiter to an irate CEO of a multinational company.
 In this way, the educators give students the opportunity to hear and use English in a variety of interesting situations.

 Advanced Level: C1